46 Free Donation Receipt Templates (501c3, Non-Profit)

 How Much Tax- Deduction Can a Donor Claim?

 Under the IRS Itemized Deduction section, the donors can have their cash or property donations reimbursed, specifically those that are above 250 dollars and are made to renowned organizations.
-Therefore, organizations are expected to send donation receipts to their donors to serve as proof that they made the donation and are liable for tax deductions.
+Therefore, organizations are expected to send the receipts to their donors to serve as proof that they made the donation and are liable for tax deductions.
 IRS permits donors to deduct or exempt a maximum of 50% of their total Adjusted Gross Income (AGI) of the period the donation was made.

 What IRS Considers as Charity

 The Internal Revenue Service (IRS) defines a charitable organization as one that exists for more than one charitable purpose in society.
-Donors should first confirm with 501(c)(3) Charity list before making donations to verify if the charity is eligible for tax deductions under the IRS guidelines.
-The IRS gives high priority to the following as being part of the charity.
+Donors should first confirm with 501(c)(3) Charity list to verify if the charity is eligible for tax deductions under the IRS guidelines.

 • Religious Organizations are considered as a charity by the IRS, which include churches, mosques, and temples among other religious institutions.